ThemeMountain/docs/source/_kant/sections/hero.blade.md

   <p class="font-sans font-bold m-0 text-md text-orange-dark">MailChimp and Video Emails</p>
   <p class="m-0 text-md text-orange-dark">MailChimp currently does not support HTML5 video, it completely strips out the necessary tags when you import the template.
 Because of this, our MailChimp integration does not include the HERO With Video that uses HTML5 video (note: StampReady → MailChimp will not work either).
 Instead, the Video Agency template provides a regular HERO.

-  If you want to send an email with HTML5 video, don't use MailChimp, as it is not currently possible.</p>
+  If you want to send an email with HTML5 video, don't plan on using MailChimp, as it is not currently possible.</p>
 </div>

 For Campaign Monitor, you will need to edit the all-in-one HTML file before uploading it, as their editor provides no way of editing the template's HTML code.

 If you're going to edit HTML files directly, here's a simple step-by-step guide: